pion/website/content/en/knowledge-base/pion-basics/webrtc-everywhere.md

 In this post we'll take a look at all the places you can run [pion/webrtc](https://github.com/pion/webrtc).

 ## Server
 The first use-case for a Go WebRTC library naturally is running WebRTC on the server.
 This enables you to connect to browsers and other WebRTC servers directly while punching through [NAT](../webrtc-intro#network-address-translation)s.
 Because the Pion WebRTC stack is written completely in Go, you can run it anywhere Go runs.
-And that's a lot of [places](https://golang.org/doc/install#requirements), including: Linux, MaxOS and Windows on both x86 and ARM.
+And that's a lot of [places](https://golang.org/doc/install#requirements), including: Linux, macOS and Windows on both x86 and ARM.
 <br><br>
 Please reach out to us if you run [pion/webrtc](https://github.com/pion/webrtc) on an unconventional platform.
 We'd love to hear about it and feature it here!